-The Remuneration Report for the financial year 2022 was submitted to the Annual General Meeting on May 24, 2023 in accordance with Section 120a [4] AktG and only received 45.66% of approval.
+The Remuneration Report for the financial year 2022 was submitted to the Annual General Meeting on May 24, 2023 in accordance with Section 120a (4) AktG and only received 45.66% of approval.
 Against this background, the Management Board and Supervisory Board of PUMA assessed critical shareholder voices regarding the design and application of the remuneration system for members of the Management Board.
-In accordance with Section 120a [1] AktG, the remuneration system of the Management Board has to be submitted to the Annual General Meeting for an advisory vote in case of any significant changes or at least every four years.
+In accordance with Section 120a (1) AktG, the remuneration system of the Management Board has to be submitted to the Annual General Meeting for an advisory vote in case of any significant changes or at least every four years.
 The Supervisory Board will take a thorough look at the remuneration system of the Management Board in fiscal year 2024.
-The aim is to revise the remuneration system for the Management Board will subsequently be submitted to the 2025 Annual General Meeting for approval.
+The aim is to revise the remuneration system whilst taking shareholder feedback into account.
+The revised remuneration system for the Management Board will subsequently be submitted to the 2025 Annual General Meeting for approval.